medibloc/panacea-mainnet/README.md

 ## Explorer

+You can use [Mintscan](https://www.mintscan.io/medibloc), provided by Cosmostation, for exploring the blockchain.
-You can use an [explorer](https://explorer.gopanacea.org/) based on Big-Dipper
+Additionally, as a supplementary tool, you have the option to use an [explorer](https://explorer.gopanacea.org) based on Callisto.